-Florida Grand Opera stands as one of the oldest performing arts organizations in Florida.
+Florida Grand Opera stands as the oldest performing arts organization in Florida.
 FGO was formed in June 1994 by the merger of Greater Miami Opera, founded in 1941, and The Opera Guild Inc. of Fort Lauderdale, founded in 1945.
 The Greater Miami Opera was founded by Dr. Arturo di Filippi, a voice teacher at the University of Miami.
 The first production, held at Miami Senior High School in 1942, was a single performance of Leoncavallo’s Pagliacci, performed in English, with Dr. di Filippi singing the role of Canio.
 In 1945, Dr. di Filippi appeared in a production of Il trovatore at Ft.
 Lauderdale Central High School, representing the first presentation of The Opera Guild, Inc.

 Florida Grand Opera has a rich history of presenting internationally acclaimed artists such as Robert Merrill, Dorothy Kirsten, Richard Tucker, Renata Tebaldi, Roberta Peters, Franco Corelli, Renata Scotto, Montserrat Caballé, Jon Vickers, Sherrill Milnes, Nicolai Gedda, Birgit Nilsson, Anna Moffo, Plácido Domingo, Beverly Sills, Joan Sutherland, Evelyn Lear, James Morris, Thomas Stewart, Diana Soviero, Justino Diaz, Simon Estes, Elizabeth Futral, Helen Donath, Deborah Voigt, Lauren Flanigan, and Fernando de la Mora.
 Luciano Pavarotti made his U.S. debut in 1965 with the company’s production of Lucia di Lammermoor.